ryanrudolfoba/SteamOS-installer-dualboot-wizard/README.md

 ## What's New (as of February 18 2023)
 1. added 768Gib and 1536Gib options for SteamOS /home partition
-2. added CUSTOM option - end user can put in his own preferred size for SteamOS /home partition
+2. added CUSTOM option - end user can enter his own preferred size for SteamOS /home partition

 ## Old Changelog - February 10 2023
 1. Initial Release